anjanbharadwaj/anjanbharadwaj/README.md

 ### Hi there 👋

-I'm Anjan, and I'm a first-year student at UC Berkeley studying Computer Science!
+I'm Anjan, and I'm a rising sophomore at UC Berkeley studying Computer Science!
 - 🔭 I'm currently working as a back-end web developer at [Clicked](https://clicked.com) through [Web Development at Berkeley](https://webatberkeley.org/) and as an Android developer at [Berkeley Mobile](https://octo.asuc.org/).
+This summer, I'll be working as a Member of Technical Staff Intern on the NSX Intelligence Team at VMware!
 - 👯 I’m looking to collaborate on full-stack web projects!
 Shoot me an email at anjanb [at] berkeley [dot] edu!
 - 😄 Pronouns: He/His/Him
-- 📫 How to reach me: You can find my contact information [here](anjanbharadwaj.me)
+- 📫 How to reach me: You can find my contact information [here](https://anjanbharadwaj.me)